zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	T = U (I + G T)
 $$

-It does, however, depend on the geometry and the composition of the volume containing the particle.
+It does, however, depend on the geometry and the structure of scattering object.

 Notice that, when we combine Equations 14.13 and 14.19, the potential operator cancels out, and we obtain a series expansion